 x.
 The Panel asks the Respondent or Case Administrator any remaining questions.

 xi.
 The case administrator and the Respondent have the opportunity to present brief summary remarks to the panel.

 xii.
 The panel convenes in closed session to deliberate regarding a judgment as to responsibility for each alleged violation.

 g.
 Determination of Responsibility and Burden of Proof.
 The Panel will meet in closed session to determine whether the Respondent has violated the Code.
 At least four of the five Panel members must conclude that a preponderance of the evidence exists to prove each alleged violation.

 h.
 Determination of Sanctions.

 ii.
-At least four of five members of the Board must agree to the sanction(s) imposed.
-Sanctions are not final until the Director/designee issues a written decision to the student and any appeal procedure is complete.
+At least four of five Panel members must agree to the sanctions/measures imposed.
+Sanctions/measures are not final until the Director of CVRP/designee issues a written decision to the Respondent and any appeal procedure is complete.[FN21]

 d.
-The Reporting Party has the right to appeal (see Section VIII.).
+The Reporting Party has the right to appeal (see Section VIII).